IBM/tape-archive-api/readme.md

 - The API itself does not prevent transparent recalls when migrated files are accessed in the space managed file systems.
 Additional processes that adjust file permissions must be implemented to prevent transparent recalls.
 - The API currently only support IBM Spectrum Archive EE.
 In can be adapted to for other space management components.

-These limitations can be addressed, contact the author if you need help with this.